Tracks and Trails

 HOMELANDS OF THE SOUTH EAST TRIBE

-Some of the walking tracks may follow the ancient paths of Aboriginal Tasmanians.
+Some of the walking tracks may follow the ancient paths of Tasmanian Aboriginals.
 In the early 1800s the Kingborough area was the homeland of the Mouheneenner people who belonged to the South East Tribe.
 Another family group from the same tribe - the Nuenonne people - lived across the D'Entrecasteaux Channel on Bruny Island.

 The South East Tribe camped on headlands and in sheltered coves, close to freshwater.
 They built windbreaks or shelters from pliable branches interwoven with bark or grass.
 Women dived for shellfish and crayfish, hunted for possums and other small marsupials, and collected a great variety of food plants.
 Men took to the sea in bark canoes to hunt for seals and seabirds on offshore islands.
 On land they hunted for birds, wombats, wallabies and kangaroos.
 Small, sharp-edged hand tools were collected from stone quarries for cutting and skinning.
 They also dug ochre from ochre quarries to adorn their hair and skin.
 The South East Tribe journeyed hundreds of kilometres along coastal and inland paths to meet with other groups for trade and ritual.